Easy bruising: Common as you age

 Why is easy bruising so common in older adults?

 Most bruises form when small blood vessels (capillaries) near the skin's surface are broken by the impact of a blow or injury — often on the arms or legs.
-When this happens, blood leaks out of the vessels and initially appears as a bright or dark red, purple or black mark.
+When this happens, blood leaks out of the vessels and initially appears as a black-and-blue mark.
 Eventually your body reabsorbs the blood, and the mark disappears.

 Generally, harder blows cause larger bruises.
-However, if you bruise easily, a minor bump — one you might not even notice — can result in substantial discoloration.
+However, if you bruise easily, a minor bump — one you might not even notice — can result in a substantial bruise.

 Can medications and supplements contribute to easy bruising?

-Don't stop taking your medications if you experience increased bruising.
+If you experience increased bruising, don't stop taking your medications.
 Consult your doctor about your concerns.
-In addition, make sure your doctor is aware of any supplements you're taking — especially if you're taking them while on a blood-thinning drug.
+Also, make sure your doctor is aware of any supplements you're taking — especially if you're taking them while on a blood-thinning drug.
 Your doctor might recommend avoiding certain over-the-counter medications or supplements.

 See more In-depth